Soft Coated Wheaten Terrier vs Sloughi: Complete Comparison (2026)

 Temperament and Personality Differences

 The temperament contrast between Soft Coated Wheaten Terrier and Sloughi is one of the most significant factors in choosing between these dogs.
 Soft Coated Wheaten Terrier is characterized by a friendly, happy, devoted personality, while Sloughi tends toward noble, reserved, graceful traits.
 In daily life, this means Soft Coated Wheaten Terrier owners typically experience a dog that leans toward friendly behavior, while Sloughi owners find their dog more inclined toward noble tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+The "correct" temperament is the one that fits your life, not one that is objectively superior.

 Best for Families with Children